alihuss1017/AllNBAPredictionTool/README.md

 ###### BRIEF GRAPHICAL EXPLANATION

 ![Screenshot (8)](https://user-images.githubusercontent.com/83521645/132623362-ff67af67-0fdb-4313-a24f-1d672b0a158f.png)
-Looking at the 3D graph from a top view, it is shown that the blue and orange points do indeed overlap each other when the prediction is correct.
-However, if there is an orange data point within close proximity of a blue data point, this would indicate that there was a false prediction for that player.
+Looking at the 3D graph from a top view, it is shown that the blue and orange points do indeed completely overlap each other when the prediction is correct.
+However, if there is an orange data point that partially overlaps a blue data point, this would indicate that there was a false prediction for that player.
 As seen in the PTS graph above, although it is difficult to visualize, there are to be multiple points where this is the case.

 ###### PLAYER EFFICIENCY RATING AND ALL-NBA CORRELATION
 ![perSVM](https://user-images.githubusercontent.com/83521645/132613715-6363d2c6-112a-4fa0-817c-08c52984a0ae.png)